airpair/coreos-with-docker/post.md

-_NOTE: This post is geared towards those who want a basic overview of Docker "containers" and how using CoreOS & etcd & fleet on machines with these containers can make life for devs/devOps much easier._
+_NOTE: This post is geared towards those who want a basic overview of Docker "containers" and how using CoreOS & etcd & fleet on machines with these containers can make life for devs/devOps much easier_

 ## What is CoreOS & Docker

 ### CoreOS
 [CoreOS](http://www.coreos.com) is a barebones Linux distribution designed to make large multiple-machine deployments, using different softwares and dependencies, easier to scale and easier to manage.
 It is built for high availability and security.
-It does not come with a package manager and thus requires containers such as those provided by Docker.
+It does not come with a [package manager](https://en.wikipedia.org/wiki/Package_manager) and thus requires containers such as those provided by Docker.
 It uses "fleet" for cluster management and "etcd" for service discovery and keeping configuration up to date across the cluster.

 ### Docker
 [Docker](www.docker.com)'s ["What is Docker" page](https://www.docker.com/whatisdocker) explains: "Docker allows you to package an application with all of its dependencies into a standardized unit for software development."

 Put another way, Docker is a platform built using Linux containers (LXC) that isolates processes into "containers".
 These containers allow you to distribute and isolate your resources so you can always be sure that you have a clean environment when deploying.

 For instance, you can install a Rails app and all its dependencies into one container, and then run that container from any OS without worrying about going through the time-consuming configuration and setup process on your own machine and worrying about other packages you may have installed conflicting with the app you are working on.
-Since containers take up a much lower memory footprint than VMs, you can also use Docker (with something like Vagrant) to replicate production environments on a development machine with less power than the production environment.
+Since containers take up a much lower memory footprint than VMs, you can also use Docker (with something like [Vagrant](http://docs.vagrantup.com/v2/docker/basics.html)) to replicate production environments on a development machine with less power than the production environment.

 ### etcd
 [etcd](https://coreos.com/etcd/) is a distributed key/value store which is designed to have no single point of failure due to its multiple node architecture.